Diamond Comic Distributors Files for Bankruptcy: What It Means for the Industry

 A Legacy Under Pressure

 Founded in 1982 by Stephen A. Geppi, Diamond Comic Distributors has been a cornerstone of the comics industry for decades.
 The company became a heavyweight through exclusive distribution agreements with major publishers such as DC, Marvel, and Image Comics.
-Its Previews catalog became a vital tool for retailers in deciding which titles to stock, significantly influencing the success of individual books.
+Its Previews catalog became a vital tool for retailers in deciding which titles to stock, significantly influencing the success of individual Books.

 However, Diamond’s dominance has waned in recent years.
 The company struggled with operational inefficiencies, including missed delivery deadlines, which led many major publishers to seek alternative distribution partners.
 These challenges culminated in the closure of Diamond’s flagship fulfillment center in Plattsburgh, NY, weeks before the bankruptcy announcement.